 9. Heat the oil in a pan.
 Add the mustard and allow it to pop.

 10. Add in the sesame seeds and the asafoetida.
 Let them stay in for a couple of seconds.

 11. Lower flame to medium.
 Add in the cooked colocasia pieces.
 Stir gently to coat the pieces evenly with the tempering.
 Saute for a few minutes or till the rolls are slightly crisp.
 Switch off gas.

 Lastly, add the garnishing.

-13. Add the finely chopped coriander to the pan.
+12. At this stage, add the fresh grated coconut and finely chopped coriander to the pan.
 Mix gently.
 Serve the patra hot – they are best had straight off the pan, but can be had cold too.

 Check out the following pictures to get a clearer idea of how to make Patra.

 1. You can even deep-fry the colocasia leaf rolls, if you want.
 I prefer the non-deep-fried version, just a simple tempering as above.

 2. Do not add more than 4-5 medium-sized colocasia leaves in a single roll, otherwise it will become too large and unwieldy.
 If the leaves are too big, roll them 2 at a time.